Die Stadt ohne Juden - The City Without Jews

 Newly written music by Olga Neuwirth

-Performed by KammarensembleN.
+Performed live by KammarensembleN.
 Christian Karlsen, conductor.

 Onsdag 22 January kl.
 19:00 Konstakademien, Stockholm